Summary

 Implementations of semantic segmentation algorithms and

 clustering process.
-Also a test bed for PriorLDA, a
+Also a test bed for ATLAS, an

 A knowledge-based web application for robotic access and